elonadam/E2EE-Project/E2EEncryption Protocol.md

 2. **Encrypt the AES Key**:

-   - The AES session key is encrypted with the the recipient’s public RSA key.
+   - The AES session key is encrypted with the recipient’s public RSA key.
-        - RSA encryption ensures that only the the recipient (who has the corresponding private key) can decrypt the AES key.
+        - RSA encryption ensures that only the recipient (who has the corresponding private key) can decrypt the AES key.
         - Encrypting the AES key allows both the sender and the recipient to securely use a symmetric encryption algorithm (AES) for the actual message, combining the efficiency of AES with the security of RSA.

 3. **Package the Encrypted Message**: